entando/entando-docs/vuepress/docs/cms/digital-assets-tutorial.md

 ![image](./extracted-media/media/cms_content_with_image.png)
 - Under the *Content Attributes* section at the bottom of the page, click the *Add* button beside the image attribute.
 It will then open a modal that allows you to select an asset by clicking the *Use* action.
 ![image](./extracted-media/media/cms_content_image_add.png)

+## Configuring Allowed File Extensions for Upload

+The types of files that can be uploaded to an Entando applicaiton are controlled by configuration in the server side of the app builder.
+If you're using the quickstart this will be the `entando-de-app`.

+There are two properties that control these settings and they are set in `src/main/conf/systemParams.properties` and are a comma delimitted list of values.
+The property keys are

+- `jacms.imageResource.allowedExtensions=`
+- `jacms.attachResource.allowedExtensions=`

+If you are configuring the upload for both the App Builder and the legacy Admin Console you should include both the MIME type of the asset and the file extension.
+The APIs that support resources will check MIME type of the uploaded asset.

+An example configuration for images.
+- `jacms.imageResource.allowedExtensions=jpg,jpeg,png,svg,svg+xml`

+Where `svg+xml` is the MIME type for an svg image.

+An example configuration for attachments:
+- `jacms.attachResource.allowedExtensions=pdf,xls,doc,ppt,txt,rtf,sxw,sxc,odt,ods,odp,tar,gz,zip,rar,flv,swf,avi,wmv,ogg,mp3,wav,ogm,mov,iso,nrg,docx,docm,xlsx,xlsm,xlsb,pptx,pptm,ppsx,ppsm,sldx,sldm`

+The `systemParams.properties` file is bundled into the WAR and the image for the application so you will need to create and deploy image to reflect changes for these properties in your application.